finalwishlist/woocommerce-client/README.md

 ## Configuration

-In finalwishlist settings you can set if you want  (Sandbox enviroment](http://http://sandbox.finalwishlist.com/) required  or  (real one](http://http://sandbox.finalwishlist.com/). then you have to register to in properly site in Store Register form
+In finalwishlist settings you can set if you want  [Sandbox enviroment](http://sandbox.finalwishlist.com/) required  or  [real one](https://finalwishlist.com/). then you have to register to in properly site in Store Register form

 That'it from now for registered customers it will be ask if want add item to finalwishlist too.